Where Biden’s racial justice agenda stands

 It also directs the Department of Justice to appoint a designated officer to expedite the review of hate crimes related to COVID-19.
 It would authorize grants to state and local governments to create programs for preventing and responding to hate crimes.

-In their most recent data, Stop AAPI Hate reported more than 9,000 hate incidents against members of the AAPI community between March 19, 2020, and June 30, 2021.
-Verbal harassment and shunning were the top two types of hate incidents against AAPI members.
+In its most recent data, Stop AAPI Hate reported more than 9,000 hate incidents against members of the AAPI community between March 19, 2020, and June 30, 2021.
+Verbal harassment and shunning were the top two types of hate incidents against members of the AAPI community.

 “We heard how too many Asian Americans have been waking up each morning this past year genuinely — genuinely — fearing for their safety just opening the door and walking down the street, and safety for their loved ones,” Biden said at the signing.
 “The moms and dads who, when they let their kids out the door to go to school, were worried.”

 “For centuries, Asian Americans, Native Hawaiians, Pacific Islanders — diverse and vibrant communities — have helped build this nation only to be often stepped over, forgotten or ignored.
 You know, lived here for generations, but still considered, by some, the ‘other’ — the ‘other.’
 It’s wrong.
-It’s simply — to use the phrase — it’s simply un-American.”
+It’s simply — to use the phrase — it’s simply un-American,” he said.

 Racial wealth gap